KyleM5/CS-260-KyleM-Spring23/Final Project/Design/Assignment-1-README.txt

  Also configure what happens what happens when you try and remove too many marbles.
 We aren't making anti-marbles...
 Though that could be kinda funny.

- The code for the marbleblad is in marble.hpp
+ The code for the marblebag is in marble.hpp
+ The code for testing is in final.cpp and is lines 15-41